-Instead of hosting the fundraiser at a public park where parents could wear whatever, the fundraiser attire was cocktail dress and black tie.
+Instead of hosting the private school fundraiser at a public park where parents could wear whatever, the fundraiser attire was cocktail dress and black tie.

 A couple moms came up to me and said, “You cleaned up nicely,” given I always just wear comfortable athletic clothes when picking up my son or going to playdates.